f3ath/json-api-dart/README.md

 the type of the returned resource.
 Once the operation is complete, the request will return the created resource.

 # Server
 The server included in this package is still under development.
-It is not suitable for real production environment yet except maybe for really simple demo or testing cases.
+It is not yet suitable for real production environment except maybe for really simple demo or testing cases.

 ## URL Design
-##
+The URL Design specifies the structure of the URLs used for specific targets.
+The JSON:API standard describes 4 possible request targets:
+- Collections (parameterized by the resource type)
+- Individual resources (parameterized by the resource type and id)
+- Related resources and collections (parameterized by the resource type, resource id and the relation name)
+- Relationships (parameterized by the resource type, resource id and the relation name)

+The [URLBuilder] builds those 4 kinds of URLs by the given parameters.
+The [TargetMatcher] does the opposite, it determines the target of the given URL (if possible).
+Together they form the [UrlDesign].

+This package provides one built-in implementation of [UrlDesign] which is called [PathBasedUrlDesign].
+The [PathBasedUrlDesign] implements the [Recommended URL Design] allowing you to specify the a common prefix for all your JSON:API endpoints.

 [Response]: https://pub.dartlang.org/documentation/json_api/latest/json_api/Response-class.html